12 Apr Quarantine Poetry: How Argentine Writer Tamara Grosso Survives

 Suddenly many people who had never done it before, have began to reflect and write.
 Do you think we can all be poets?

-I love that there are so many people exploring writing right now, it makes me happy.
+There are so many people exploring writing right now, it makes me happy.
 I am one of those who always think that art has to be accessible to everyone, not only to consume it, but also to produce it.
 I think that anyone can be a poet, thinking otherwise would seem very elitist.

 Tamara Grosso is the author of Márgenes, Guatepeor and Cuando todo refugio se vuelva hostil and she’s the press officer at the renowned Argentine editorial “Eterna Cadencia”.